Community Housing Fund Details

 Prospective homeowners are carefully selected based on three critical criteria: need for housing; ability to pay a monthly mortgage; and willingness to partner with us to do the work.
 Home buyers are required to volunteer 500 hours of “sweat equity” towards the completion of their home.
 Home buyers are also required to complete financial education and homeownership education classes.

-Stable, affordable housing is critical to the health and happiness of the homeowners and our community.
+Stable, affordable housing is critical to the health and wellbeing of our homeowners and our community.
 Your donation to Teton Habitat will change lives!

 Teton County Idaho Joint Housing Authority